MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 ## Instantiate the XamlApplication object in the entry point of your WPF app

 Next, add code to the entry point for your WPF app to create an instance of the `App` class you just defined in the UWP project (this is the class that now derives from `XamlApplication`).
-For more information about the purpose of this object, see [this section](#required-components).
+This object acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

 1. In your WPF project, right-click the project node, select **Add** -> **New Item**, and then select **Class**.
 Name the class **Program** and click **Add**.